Rural Action’s Environmental Education program connects students and teachers in Appalachian Ohio with outdoor learning opportunities.

 Citizen Science Monitoring

-Connecting citizens to birds, bugs and butterflies while gathering scientific data.
+Connecting citizens to birds, bugs, butterflies, frogs, and buds while gathering scientific data.
 Learn More

 Links + Resources